-LPS is a potent stimulator of the immune system.
-If LPS remains in the gut, it doesn’t activate the immune system and cause harm.
-The ability of LPS to promote inflammation depends on its ability to enter the blood [R].
+LPS are potent stimulators of the immune system.
+If LPS remain in the gut, they don’t activate the immune system and cause harm.
+The ability of LPS to promote inflammation depends on their ability to enter the blood .

-Binding and transport of LPS by chylomicrons is a natural process that helps remove LPS and take it to the liver for detoxification.
-However, not all of the LPS transported by chylomicrons gets detoxified quickly, and some can remain unbound in the blood [R].
+Binding and transport of LPS by chylomicrons is a natural process that helps remove LPS and take them to the liver for detoxification.
+However, not all of the LPS transported by chylomicrons get detoxified quickly, and some can remain unbound in the blood .

-An enzyme in the gut called alkaline phosphatase can remove phosphate groups from LPS, which reduces its inflammatory effects.
-If enzyme levels are low, less LPS is broken down and circulating LPS levels are increased [R].
+An enzyme in the gut called alkaline phosphatase can remove phosphate groups from LPS, which reduces their inflammatory effects.
+If enzyme levels are low, fewer LPS are broken down and circulating LPS levels are increased .

 Causes of Elevated Blood LPS Levels

-Hospitals measure their patients’ LPS levels to predict survival after an infection or procedure [R].
+Hospitals measure their patients’ LPS levels to predict survival after an infection or procedure .

-An example of an infection causing endotoxemia is periodontitis, where high levels of LPS from the mouth enter the blood and cause systemic inflammation [R].
+An example of an infection causing endotoxemia is periodontitis, where high levels of LPS from the mouth enter the blood and cause systemic inflammation .

-In a study of 44 patients undergoing pancreas surgery, systemic LPS levels correlated with leaky gut in an almost perfectly linear relationship [R].
+In a study of 44 patients undergoing pancreas surgery, systemic LPS levels correlated with “leaky gut” in an almost perfectly linear relationship .

-In mice, leaky gut causes increased LPS and systemic inflammation [R].
+In mice, “leaky gut” causes increased LPS and systemic inflammation .

 3) High-Fat Meals

-In a study of 20 participants, consumption of two meals with an equivalent amount of calories (one with high fat, one with low fat) showed that the higher fat meal increased LPS, reactive oxygen species, and NF-κB activity [R].
+In a study of 20 participants, consumption of two meals with an equivalent amount of calories (one with high fat, one with low fat) showed that the higher-fat meal increased LPS, reactive oxygen species, and NF-κB activity .

-In a study of 12 men, eating a mixed breakfast with 33% calories from fat increased LPS and the inflammatory cytokine IL-6 2 hours after the meal [R].
+In a study of 12 men, eating a mixed breakfast with 33% calories from fat increased LPS and the inflammatory cytokine IL-6 2 hours after the meal .

-In a study (RCT) of 75 metabolic syndrome patients, a high saturated fat diet increased LPS levels compared to a high monounsaturated fat diet, a low-fat, complex carb diet, and a low-fat, complex carb diet supplemented with omega-3s [R].
+In a clinical trial of 75 metabolic syndrome patients, a high saturated fat diet increased LPS levels compared to a high monounsaturated fat diet, a low-fat, complex carb diet, and a low-fat, complex carb diet supplemented with omega-3s .

-In a study of 48 healthy people, 300 calories of pure cream increased LPS levels up to 5 hours after consumption, while equal calories of sugar, orange juice, and water did not [R].
+In a study of 48 healthy people, 300 calories of pure cream increased LPS levels up to 5 hours after consumption, while equal calories of sugar, orange juice, and water did not .

 In a study of 20 healthy adults, 16 g of coconut oil (82% saturated fat) increased LPS, but omega 3 consumption resulted in a lower LPS response.
-There was no LPS increase from grape seed oil (omega-6 fatty acid) [R].
+There was no LPS increase from grapeseed oil (omega-6 fatty acid) .

 Emulsified fat has had a compound (such as lecithin) added to it in order to mix more easily with water.
 Emulsifiers are common in many foods, including mayonnaise and ice cream.
 Emulsification also increases the ability of dietary fats to break down in the digestive system.

-In an study (RCT) of 16 men, consuming 40 g of emulsified milk fat increased levels of LPS bound to chylomicrons, compared to consuming 40 g of non-emulsified milk fat [R].
+In a clinical trial on 16 men, consuming 40 g of emulsified milk fat increased levels of LPS bound to chylomicrons, compared to consuming 40 g of non-emulsified milk fat .

 In animals, consumption of emulsified sunflower oil elevated post-meal LPS levels more than non-emulsified sunflower oil.
-Emulsification increases the surface area of oil and facilitates fat absorption and storage into chylomicrons [R].
+Emulsification increases the surface area of oil and facilitates fat absorption and storage into chylomicrons .

 4) High-Calorie Diets

 Overfeeding by 760 calories/day for 8 weeks increased LPS levels by 160% in a study of 18 healthy men.
-LPS was positively associated with IL-6 [R].
+LPS was associated with IL-6 .

 5) Excessive Alcohol Intake

-Increased intestinal permeability (leaky gut) and higher circulating LPS levels were observed in a study of 54 patients with chronic alcohol abuse [R].
+Increased intestinal permeability (“leaky gut”) and higher circulating LPS levels were observed in a study of 54 patients with chronic alcohol abuse .

-However, compared to nondrinkers, moderate alcohol consumption was associated with lower LPS levels in a study of 922 adults [R].
+However, compared to nondrinkers, moderate alcohol consumption was associated with lower LPS levels in a study of over 900 adults .

 6) Gut Dysbiosis

 In mice, probiotic bifidobacteria can reduce LPS levels by improving gut barrier function.
-In contrast, increasing the proportion of gram-negative bacteria can increase intestinal permeability and lead to higher blood LPS levels [R].
+In contrast, increasing the proportion of gram-negative bacteria can increase intestinal permeability and lead to higher blood LPS levels .

-In a study (RCT) of 39 women, those who completed a stressful task in the presence of a critical audience had greater LPS-stimulated production of TNF-a than those who performed the task without an audience [R].
+In a clinical trial on 39 women, those who completed a stressful task in the presence of a critical audience had greater LPS-stimulated production of TNF-a than those who performed the task without an audience .

-In a study of 72 women, delivering a mock job interview followed by a difficult puzzle-solving task increased LPS-stimulated production of TNF-a and IL-6 .
+In another trial on 72 women, delivering a mock job interview followed by a difficult puzzle-solving task increased LPS-stimulated production of TNF-a and IL-6 .